vonahnj/CS-225-FInal-Project/documents/project_proposal.md

    April 12 - set up initial repository and Makefile

-   April 15 - finish reading in data AVL Tree format and write simple tests to verify correctness
+   April 15 - finish reading in data to graph and write simple tests to verify correctness

-   April 19 - use traversal of AVL Tree to create KD Tree
+   April 19 - write traversal of graph and simple tests to verify correctness

-   April 22 - write first modified findNearestNeighbor algorithim
+   April 22 - write first algorithm and write tests to verify correctness

-   April 29 - write second modified findNearestNeighbor algorithim
+   April 29 - write second algorithm and write tests to verify correctness

    May 5 - write graph projection onto map and verify with tests